pieterdesnerck/website/docs/agm.md

 - **Come to the AGM** - it shouldn't take an hour
 - **Bring a neighbour** - not everyone feels confident or welcome to local events.
 This one really is for everyone who lives here.
-- **Stand for a position** - there's a (pretty undemocratic) election process at the AGM.
+- **Stand for a position** - there's a (brief!) election process at the AGM.
 If you'd like to hold a named position then we would be very happy to [hear from you](/contact-us) in advance.
 - **Ask questions** - in advance, in person or [in writing](/contact-us).
 As yet another [opaque, local organisation](/handbook#portal) in Eddington we are happy to be quizzed on what we do and why we do it.
 - **Join our [newsletter](/newsletter)** to hear feedback after the meeting, included in the monthly what's on guide.